SensorDots/SocialDistancingBadge/README.md

 - "d8 C" - deBug Calibrate.
 This will offset and crosstalk (if using a window cover) calibrate the sensor to a white target that is 200mm away.
 The LED will turn off when calibrating and turn back on when done.
 Click again to return to normal operation.
 - "d8 d" - deBug delete calibration.
 This will clear any previous calibration settings.

+These settings are written to the internal EEPROM on the microcontroller (unlike the main menu options which are wiped upon removing the battery).

 ## GPIO
 There are three GPIO pins broken out to the ABCDEF pins on the right hand side of the board.
 They have the following pinout: